 Richard Atkins explains why the Browning B725 Sporter II is such a smooth operator

-When Browning introduced their B725 series, it was eagerly anticipated here in the UK.
+When Browning introduced the B725 Sporter II, it was eagerly anticipated here in the UK.
 Browning has an extremely strong and well-established fanbase within British clay shooting circles, as a look around clay ranges and in the gun racks will quickly confirm.

 The two most popular brand choices for clay target shotguns have bounced between Browning and Beretta.
 Each has built their following in the highly competitive ‘quality guns that many can aspire to’ price bracket.